 Ding!
-It's a no brainer; if the program works for that nearby school district, it will probably work for yours.
+It's a no brainer; if the program works for that nearby school district, it will likely work for yours.

 Each time educators look into programs such as Timez Attack (part of Imagine Math Facts, a product for math fluency), they naturally want to know what its success has been over time.

 To address learning outcomes, Imagine Learning regularly provides data gathered from previous trials.

 Using Imagine Math Facts as an example, data show 95 percent of students become fluent in grade-level math skills after a short time on the program.